slavomatas/dqn-navigation/Report.md

 10. Repeat from step 2 until reaching average reward over last 100 episodes of 13

-The Deep Q-Network architecture of the Basic DQN Agent is following (for vector observations):
+The Deep Q-Network architecture of the DQN Agent is following (for vector observations):

 ```
 Fully Connected Layer (in=37 -> state size, out=128)